Josh Naylor Player Props: Guardians vs. Astros

 Astros Pitching Rankings

-- The 9.5 strikeouts per nine innings compiled by the Astros pitching staff ranks fourth in MLB.
+- The 9.6 strikeouts per nine innings put together by the Astros pitching staff paces the league.

-- The Astros have a 3.31 team ERA that leads all MLB pitching staffs.
+- The Astros have the top team ERA among all MLB pitching staffs (3.30).

-- Astros pitchers combine to allow 67 total home runs at a clip of one per game (to rank 13th in the league).
+- Astros pitchers combine to give up the ninth-fewest home runs in baseball (67 total, one per game).

-- France (1-1 with a 3.44 ERA and 29 strikeouts in 34 2/3 innings pitched) gets the start for the Astros, his seventh of the season.
+- Bielak (3-2) takes the mound for the Astros in his seventh start of the season.
+He's put together a 3.35 ERA in 37 2/3 innings pitched, with 30 strikeouts.

-- His most recent appearance was on Sunday against the Los Angeles Angels, when the righty went seven innings, surrendering one earned run while allowing three hits.
+- The righty's last appearance was on Monday against the Toronto Blue Jays, when he went 6 2/3 innings, surrendering three earned runs while giving up 10 hits.

-- In six games this season, the 28-year-old has an ERA of 3.44, with 7.7 strikeouts per nine innings.
-Opponents are hitting .231 against him.
+- The 27-year-old has amassed an ERA of 3.35, with 7.2 strikeouts per nine innings, in seven games this season.
+Opponents are hitting .291 against him.

 © 2023 Data Skrive.
 All rights reserved.